Privacy Policy

 For EU/EEA data processing:

-Cloudflare Portugal, Unipessoal Lda or other Cloudflare subsidiaries in the EU.
+Cloudflare Portugal, Unipessoal Lda or other Cloudflare branches in the EU.

-Cloudflare processes certain technical information as part of the Turnstile service to assess whether access originates from a human or an automated system.
+As part of the Turnstile service, Cloudflare processes certain technical information to assess whether access originates from a human or an automated system.
 The specific data processed depends on the technical procedures provided by Cloudflare.
-This may include, among other things:
+This may include, amongst other things:

 - IP address